bartawilly/goodsenseliving/README.md

 install github on your machine and use the following command - git clone https://github.com/bartawilly/goodsenseliving.git

-and then go to the path you clone the project in and open the project folder then open templates folder and finally double click on the base.html file
+and then go to the path you clone the project in and open the project folder then  double click on the base.html file

 ### Second one

-instead of installing github you can download the project as a ZIP file then extract it - go to your project path and open templates folder and finally double click on the base.html file
+instead of installing github you can download the project as a ZIP file then extract it - go to your project path and double click on the base.html file